 4) if the P-CSCF detects that the UE is behind a NAT, and the UE's Via header field contains a "keep" header field parameter, shall add a value to the parameter, to indicate that it is willing to receive keep-alives associated with the dialog from the UE, as defined in RFC 6223 [143]; and

-5) if required by operator policy (e.g. when the network supports IMS services for roaming users in deployments without IMS-level roaming interfaces), and the P-CSCF supports including EPS-level identities (i.e. IMSI, IMEI(SV)) and MSISDN in a request from an unregistered user:
+5) if required by operator policy (e.g. when the network supports IMS services for roaming users in deployments without IMS-level roaming interfaces), and the P-CSCF supports including EPS-level identities (i.e. IMSI, IMEI-SV) and MSISDN in a request from an unregistered user:

 a) shall attempt to retrieve from PCRF the EPS-level identities and MSISDN available for the IP-CAN session of the request: